 Although the US Senate voted in favor of the deal there was still opposition to it by people such as Ted Cruz!

 The US Senate voted overwhelmingly in favor of the new debt deal by a margin of 81-18.
 Among those that voted against this deal were the second most powerful Republican leader in the Senate, John Cornyn of Texas and Ted Cruz (one of the candidates that was seeking the GOP nomination for President).
 The House of Representatives took their step to make way for the legislation to be signed.
 In a 285-144 vote, the House of Representatives gave their approval.
 However, Congress relied on mostly the support from Democrats to get the deal done.
 Then Speaker of the House John Boehner had tried everything that he could to lead the fight to defund Obamacare.
 But this deal makes no changes to Obamacare.
-Senator John McCain of Arizona remarked that it was one of the more “shameful chapters” that he has ever seen.
+The now late Senator John McCain of Arizona remarked that it was one of the more “shameful chapters” that he has ever seen.
 In spite of the agreement reached by Congress thus reopening our federal government, the deal only delays the inevitable which is the discussion on what to do raise the debt ceiling once again.
 In spite of the debt deal that was reached, the Republicans won both houses of Congress following the 2014 mid-term elections.

 In spite of the debt deal that was reached, most people say that the country is going in the wrong direction